vladimirlojanica/ideas/README.md

 ## 25. Error Heuristics

 Errors have numerous causes.
-Once an error becomes common enough and becomes common knowledge, it may not be justified to adjust the program to provide a better error mesage because the error is human.
+Once an error becomes common enough and becomes common knowledge, it may not be justified to adjust the program to provide a better error message because the error is human.
 Separate tools can take advantage of heuristics can provide better insight to the problem.
 For a compiler error, this heuristic knows where to begin its search.
 These tools do not necessarily need to check if the error exists, they merely provide heuristics that help narrow down the problem.
 For example:

 ```
 Line 13: user.mailboxes()[selectedMailbox].preferences: undefined is not a function